yogeshniu/yogesh/content/posts/Headworks_design.md

 In our comprehensive discussion guided by Mr. Bharat Raj Pandey, we delved into the functional requirements and general considerations for effective headworks design.

 1. **Withdrawal of the River:**
    For Run-of-River (RoR) projects, the capability to withdraw discharge in both dry and wet seasons is imperative.
-Additionally, provisions must be made to meet hourly withdrawal requirements.
+Additionally, provisions must be made to meet hourly withdrawal requirements for PRoR projects.

 2. **Flood Damage:**
-   Headworks must ensure safe passage of floods at a ratio of 1:100 or larger.
-The structure should withstand floods, including those resulting from Glacial Lake Outburst Floods (GLOF), Cloudburst (CLOF), and landslide breaches.
+   Headworks must ensure safe passage of floods;  design floods 1:100 or larger.
+The structure should withstand floods, including those resulting from Glacial Lake Outburst Floods (GLOF), CLOF, and landslide breaches.
 Structures should not clog, and attention must be given to the backwater level on the upstream side due to dam-induced water level rise.

 3. **Provision for Trashes and Floating Debris:**
    Structures should be designed to prevent clogging with floating debris, timber, logs, and vegetation.